-Users on the Pro and Agency plans also have access to Dynamic Success Pages & Redirects.
+Users with selected pricing plans also have access to Dynamic Success Pages & Redirects.
 With these, you can:

-The Default Success Page will display after submission if you're on the Essentials plan, or if no Dynamic Success Pages are configured.
+The Default Success Page will display after submission if you're using selected pricing plans, or if no Dynamic Success Pages are configured.

 You can change the Title and Description and optionally add a “Submit Another” button to return the submitter to the beginning of the form.

 This page will be styled to match your form's typography settings.
 The "Title" uses Heading 1 font and the "Description" will be styled as a paragraph.

 If you toggle on “Enable Redirect on Submission,” you can add any URL for the user to be taken to after they submit the form.

 The redirect will start about one second after the success page is shown.
 If you'd prefer not to show a typical success page before this redirect, consider replacing it with a relevant message, e.g. "Redirecting..."

 For further customization, users with selected pricing plans can scroll down to toggle on “Dynamic Success Pages & Redirects.”